alissatroiano/Dash/README.md

 - The steps taken to properly configure Flask and MongoDB were learned by following [Code Institute's](https://codeinstitute.net/) 'Data Centric Development: Flask Mini Project' lesson.

-- The steps taken to import the favicon into the head element of the base html page were copied from (Stack Overflow)(https://stackoverflow.com/questions/11893478/add-favicon-to-website)
+- The steps taken to import the favicon into the head element of the base html page were copied from (Stack Overflow)(https://stackoverflow.com/questions/11893478/add-favicon-to-website).

+- The developer made use of [GitHub Projects](https://github.com/users/alissatroiano/projects/4) to manage development and set sprints in an efficient manner.

 ### Content